 - Support isn't lightning fast.
 While their support staff always responds to support requests, they aren't always fast.
 I have found that a turnaround time of 24-hours or more is quite typical.

-- Can't easily organize broadcast emails.
+- I can't easily organize broadcast emails.
 Currently, all sent broadcast emails are listed on a paginated page.
-I would love to be able to tag emails, create folders or somehow organize those emails into different types so I can quickly see a list of all weekly newsletter emails, or sales emails, or cold re-engagement emails, etc. You can search previously-sent emails, however.
+I would love to tag emails, create folders or somehow organize those emails into different types so I can quickly see a list of all weekly newsletter emails, or sales emails, or cold re-engagement emails, etc. You can search previously-sent emails, however.
 But, I'd love much more organizational power.

 - No customizable dashboard.
 The default ConvertKit dashboard displays a trend graph of email subscribers.
-It does support basic filtering, but I would love to be able to build my own dashboard that contains what's most important to me so I'm greeted with that information each time that I log in.
+It does support basic filtering, but I would love to build my own dashboard that contains what's most important to me, so I'm greeted with that information each time I log in.

 If you aren't a ConvertKit customer, sign up below.
 I bet you won't be disappointed.